-The Alice Griffith Public Housing development has been rebuilt with one-for-one replacement of 256 public housing units and an additional 248 additional tax credit affordable units ("Alice Griffith Replacement Housing Project").
+The Alice Griffith Public Housing development will be rebuilt with one-for-one replacement of 256 public housing units and an additional 248 additional tax credit affordable units ("Alice Griffith Replacement Housing Project").
+Currently, a total of 226 replacement public housing units and 111 additional tax credit affordable units (including 4 managers' units) have been built.
 The Alice Griffith Replacement Project is a portion of the Housing Plan of the Candlestick Point and Phase 2 Hunters Point Shipyard Project, being developed by CP Development Co., LP, pursuant to that certain Disposition and Development Agreement dated June 3, 2010, between the Master Developer and the former Redevelopment Agency of the City and County of San Francisco, now the Office of Community Investment and Infrastructure (the "Agency" or "OCII").
-The Housing Plan of the DDA includes an additional 367 market-rate units, 42 inclusionary units (affordable to households up to 120% of Area Median Income (AMI)), and 237 workforce units (affordable to households earning more than 120% of AMI, but priced below market) for a total of 1,150 units to be developed in the five (5) multiple phases of the Candlestick Point and Hunters Point Shipyard Phase Two Project.
+The Housing Plan of the DDA includes an additional 347 market-rate units, 38 inclusionary units (affordable to households up to 120% of Area Median Income (AMI)), and 237 workforce units (affordable to households earning more than 120% of AMI, but priced below market) for a total of 1,126 units to be developed in the five (5) multiple phases of the Candlestick Point and Hunters Point Shipyard Phase Two Project.